ADHD & Mental Health Evaluations for children ages 4-13 years old.

 • Psychoeducation on the condition you are diagnosed with.

-• Letters to use for school accommodations (504 Plan/IEP), medication management, and your medical records.
+• Multiple letters to use for school accommodations (504 Plan/IEP), medication management, and for your child’s medical records.

 • An evaluation report to explain the diagnosis, why and how a client meets criteria for such diagnosis, and the treatment recommendations.

-• Clear plan on what treatment would be best for your child.
+• A clear treatment plan on what would be best for your child.

 When: